sfernana/fcc-spi/batch/README.md

 ```

-It will open a GUI, and you can fill manually the fields of the GUI or import an existing specification file like [fccphysics.spec](https://github.com/sfernana/fcc-spi/blob/master/batch/fccphysics.spec)
-provided on this repository by doing Menu -> Import
+It will open a GUI, and you can fill manually the fields of the GUI or import (by doing Menu -> Import) an existing specification file like [fccphysics.spec](https://github.com/sfernana/fcc-spi/blob/master/batch/fccphysics.spec) provided on this repository.

 Then click **RUN** to submit the job !